baconpaul/six-sines/doc/design.md

 ANDREYA BUG LIST
 - What Andreya really wants is a full feldge screen for main pan and tune.
 Fine.
-- Main -> play panel and an lfo on main

 GENERAL AND CLEANUPS